Key Takeaways

 • Answer questions honestly, but stick to facts about what happened.

-Document all conversations with names, dates and key points discussed.
+Document all your conversations with names, dates and key points discussed.
 Follow up important calls with email summaries.
-Remember, your adjuster works for the insurance company, so stay organized and advocate for your business needs.
+Stay organized and advocate for your business needs.

 Step Five: Review Your Commercial Insurance Claim Settlement

 Don't accept the first settlement offer without looking it over carefully.
-You have every right to question the numbers and push back if something seems wrong.
+You have every right to question the numbers.
 Breaking down your commercial insurance claim settlement process into three steps makes it much more manageable.

 1. 1

-Your adjuster isn't just pulling numbers out of thin air.
-They're looking at repair costs, what your damaged equipment was worth (not what you paid) and subtracting your deductible.
-If you filed a business interruption claim, they're trying to figure out what you usually make and what extra costs you had while getting back on your feet.
+Your adjuster is looking at repair costs, what your damaged equipment was worth (not what you paid) and subtracting your deductible.
+If you filed a business interruption claim, they're trying to determine what you usually make and what extra costs you had while getting back on your feet.

 2. 2

-Start by checking if their settlement covers everything that got damaged.
-Those repair estimates should reflect what contractors charge in your area, not a generic national average.
-If you're claiming lost business income, make sure they understand how your revenue works since every business works differently.
-Also, don't let them overlook extra expenses like temporary space rental or overtime pay.
+Check the settlement covers everything that was damaged.
+If you're claiming lost business income, make sure they understand how your revenue works.
+Don't let them overlook extra expenses like temporary space rental or overtime pay.

 3. 3